catalyst-fp7/documents/interoperability/interoperability.md

 1. Structured data for further computation, transformation or visualization.
 2. Visualizations (possibly interactive) or reports directly usable by a human
-3. Attention mediation signals to be processed by some deliberation environment.
+3. Attention mediation signals to be processed by some deliberation environment to focus a user's attention to a sections of the map where something interesting happened.

 ## Re-usable visualizations